ubco-cmps/data530_course/about/syllabus.md

 Yes.
 To pass this course, you must:

-- Achieve at least 60% in both quizzes (separately).
+- Achieve at least 68% in the overall course.
-- Achieve an average of at least 60% across all labs

 ## Course Learning Outcomes (AKA what will I learn in this course?)